Dress and Grooming Standards

 Hairstyles should be clean and neat, avoiding extreme styles or colors, and trimmed above the collar leaving the ear uncovered.
 Sideburns should not extend below the earlobe or onto the cheek.
-Men are expected to be clean shaven, mustaches, if worn, should be neatly trimmed and may not extend beyond or below the corners of the mouth.
+Men are expected to be clean shaven; mustaches, if worn, should be neatly trimmed and may not extend beyond or below the corners of the mouth.
 Beards are not appropriate.
+Earrings are not acceptable.

 Campus Events Standards

 Dress standards for each event will be specified prior to the event.
 If no standard is indicated, the minimum standard will be campus attire.
 Modest casual attire may be worn at certain activities and events.
 Shorts and other pants ending above the ankle are inappropriate for campus.
 Shorts are only allowed at playing fields and must be modest in length.
 Traveling across campus to activities in shorts is not appropriate.